Singing encourages speaking in Finnish

 Teerenhovi and Lehtinen-Schnabel are both eager to develop their teaching methods according to the needs of the students.

 Lehtinen-Schnabel and Teerenhovi say that the courses have been enthusiastically received by the participants.
-Students have said that they rarely get to use Finnish because Finns know English well and switch languages too quickly when speaking to foreigners.
+Students have said that they rarely get to use Finnish because Finns know English well and switch languages rather too quickly when speaking to foreigners.

 For some people, unconventional language teaching works better than traditional courses.